There are two paths to becoming a research student at Edinburgh Napier University:

 References: You will be asked for one referee on the application, however your application requires two references in order to be considered.
 You can use this reference form to send to your referee for completion.
 Reference form.

 Research proposal: You will also need to submit a research proposal.
 This is an important part of the process as academic staff must be able to assess whether supervisory capacity and resources are available to support your research project.
-Your proposal should be approximately 1,000 words or 4 pages of A4.
+Your proposal should be approximately 1,000 words or four pages of A4.

 When we receive your application it will be sent for consideration to the appropriate faculty.
 Once the faculty have made their decision, the Postgraduate Admissions team will contact you by email to tell you the outcome.